KarelPeeters/HwLang/design/design.md

 Alternative: use `[]` for generics and `()` for array indexing but then what about array literals?

+### Generics

+We will probably need different generics and call arguments if we want generics to be optional.
+Eg. `struct Foo(T: type)(T)` is really weird, and `Foo(bar)` is ambiguous.

+* Do we want to get rid of separate generics entirely, even for struct and enums?
+No, that doesn't make sense, especially for enums.
+* Do we want to fully split generics and parameters, even for functions?
+That might be a better idea.
+  * But do functions parameters and other manipulation of `type` still work as-is then?

 ### Identifiers

 Standard stuff, maybe borrow r# prefix for keywords from rust?